zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 2.1 The Fundamental Law

 The cascade architecture imposes an absolute and unbreakable constraint: **the unidirectionality of causal flow**.
-Movement is always "forward" in the sequence—from cause to effect, from voice to echo, from parent branch to child branch.
+Movement is always "forward" in the sequence, from cause to effect, from voice to echo, from parent branch to child branch.

 ```
 CAUSAL FLOW CONSTRAINTS